|Biodynamic winery in winter|

 Spray applications of 501 and 507 raises the top level depth from shallow to a depth of 14” over several years according to biodynamic wineries.
 Using cover crops and adding compost to the soil is the backbone of organic practices that has been shown to increase top soil depth.
 Biodynamic farmers believe the spray applications enhance these practices to another level.

 BD#508 spray is used to combat fungal conditions.
 I sprayed my garden with BD#508 this summer as I had lots of fungal pressure with all the rain we got last June and the rain is even greater this summer.
-So far, so good.
+I did see a reduction in fungal damage.
+It takes a few years of caring for the farm to get it to optimal levels.

 To try out the benefit of biodynamic in our garden without personally finding the ingredients and making the preparations, I purchased Bu’s Brews by Malibu Compost biodynamic compost tea bags.
 I add the compost tea bags to my water pail and water my pots and garden plants after aerating the biodynamic compost tea as recommended.
 I then compost the bags in my compost pile that I add back to the garden.

 You can purchase wines and food products that are raised biodynamically.
+Whole Foods carries many biodynamic brands or you can search for them on Amazon.
 Here is a directory of biodynamic product http://www.biodynamicfood.org

 |My sister, mom and I at Beckman vineyards|

-Over the holidays, my sister and mom wanted to know what “adventure” I was up for during my stay in the Los Angeles area.
+Over the holidays a couple of years ago, my sister and mom wanted to know what “adventure” I was up for during my stay in the Los Angeles area.
 I wanted to visit a biodynamic farm to talk to the farmers to get a better understanding of what biodynamic is all about.
+We toured a biodynamic winery, Beckmen Winery & Vineyard in Los Olivos, CA, and an organic, regenerative permaculture urban farm, Fairview Gardens in Goleta, CA, http://www.fairviewgardens.org.

 The most well known biodynamic farms are likely wineries in the US.
 Frey, Beckmen, Quivira, Bass Vineyards, and Benziger are a few wineries that raise their grapes following biodynamic practices.
 Beckman Winery is within driving distance of LA.
 Beckmen Winery produces excellent wines.
 You can visit the winery, have a picnic, and try their wines in their tasting room. https://www.beckmenvineyards.com